Skip to content

 await self.send(message) Serialize and send to the current connection

-await self.broadcast(message) Serialize and send to all active connections of this view class
+await self.broadcast(message) Serialize and send to all active connections of this view class, concurrently

 Receiving messages